RussellShelley/surfs_up/README.md

 Oahu although small, still has microclimates.
 It may be that sea-level weather stations have different results than those atop hills.

- -We can find which stations are close to sea-level with the following query.
+ - We can find which stations are close to sea-level with the following query.

  ![Sea Level Stations](./Images/Sealevel_stations.png)